pourmalek/covir2/README.md

     .
 To examine changes in predictions across consecutive uptakes

 2. Outcomes: Daily deaths, Daily cases or infections, Hospital-related outcomes, Daily deaths estimated to reported, Daily cases or infections estimated to reported cases.
+Followed by extra outcomes estimated by IHME and added starting from uptake 20210916, i.e., R effective, Daily Infection-outcome ratios, Daily mobility, Daily mask use, and (Percent) cumulative vaccinated.

     .
 To examine different outcomes with different public health consequences and model performance implications